Aid Information & Policies

 In some cases, award adjustments are mandatory under the federal regulations regardless of our census date policy:

-• Changes in EFC
+• Changes in SAI

 • Student doesn’t begin attendance in all classes within a term (i.e. – modules)